AnujKankani/BackwardsOneBody/README.md

 This code generates [BOB](https://arxiv.org/abs/1810.00040) waveforms.
 This code is still in development and may contain bugs.

+Packages required:
+kuibit
+sxs
+qnmfits (if using cce data NOTE: On windows this will require WSL).
+If you won't be loading in CCE data you do not need to install this package.

 See detailed_documentation.py for examples on how to use the code.

 Here is a full list of possible waveforms that can be generated.